nedbat/coveragepy/doc/contexts.rst

 Dynamic contexts
 ----------------

 Dynamic contexts are found during execution.
-They started from the question, "what test ran this line?," but have been generalized to allow any kind of context tracking.
+They are most commonly used to answer the question "what test ran this line?," but have been generalized to allow any kind of context tracking.
 As execution proceeds, the dynamic context changes to record the context of execution.
 Separate data is recorded for each context, so that it can be analyzed later.

 There are three ways to enable dynamic contexts: